Κ-opioid receptor: Gut

 Eluxadoline is a peripherally restricted KOR agonist as well as MOR agonist and DOR antagonist that has been approved for the treatment of diarrhea-predominant irritable bowel syndrome.
 Asimadoline and fedotozine are selective and similarly peripherally restricted KOR agonists that were also investigated for the treatment of irritable bowel syndrome and reportedly demonstrated at least some efficacy for this indication but were ultimately never marketed.

-Heart

-Cardiomyopathic hamster hearts show augmented negative inotropic responses to KOR agonists in heart failure, mediated through increased inhibition of cAMP accumulation and decreased amplitude of the systolic Ca^{2+}.
-KOR activation in rat models of myocardial infarction during reperfusion reduces infarct size through ERK1/2-dependent but PI3K-AKT-independent pathways, suggesting cardioprotective effects.